chrisaberson/BetterReg/README.md

 ## Installation

 The package is available on CRAN.
+Use the command install.packages("BetterReg").
 This respository will usually include a beta version for the next release.
 To install from GitHub - in R issue the command below.

 devtools::install_github("chrisaberson/BetterReg")